SecurityTrails Meets Gigasheet: Taking Your Recon Analysis to a Whole New Level

 Today we’re excited to announce several improvements in our WHOIS historical records that take our data to the next level, so you can analyze any domain name ownership information more efficiently.

-Announcing New Features in Attack Surface Reduction
+Announcing New Features in Attack Surface Intelligence

-Today we are happy to introduce the new Explorer Tab for ASR.
+Today we are happy to introduce the new Explorer Tab for ASI.
 This new version redefines the concept of asset exploration, providing even more detailed information about any of your digital assets, to help you perform attack surface data analysis in a much better way.